juliajessica/youtube-react/README.md

-# _<p align="center">Julia Sheremet</p>_
+# <p align="center">React Youtube Clone</p>

+### <p align="center">By: Julia Sheremet</p>

 ## <span style="color:#74875d;">Description</span>

-_This webpage application is built with the help of a Udemy Course I took.
+_This is a single webpage application built with the help of a React Udemy Course.
 I've acquired a better understand of how to build a one page React application.
 This Youtube page uses a Google API._

 Full Udemy Course Located Here: [Redux](https://www.udemy.com/react-redux/)

 ### Getting Started
-## install dependencies, then start the gulp process with the following:
+## Install dependencies, then start the gulp process with the following:

 ```
 > clone repo to your local computer